Prometheus monitoring example

 Next up, we have Gauges.
 Gauges represent a single numerical value that can arbitrarily go up or down.
 They are commonly used to track metrics like CPU usage or memory consumption.
 Unlike counters, gauges hold their value until explicitly changed by the exporter.

-Measurements that increase or decrease are measured using gauge metrics.
+Gauge metrics measure increases or decreases.
 This metric type is more familiar since the actual value without additional processing is meaningful.
 A gauge is, for instance, a metric that measures the temperature, CPU, memory usage, or queue size.

 Client library usage documentation for gauges:

-Histograms provide a way to measure the distribution of values in a given dataset.
+Histograms measure the distribution of values in a given dataset.
 Prometheus histograms are divided into configurable buckets, allowing you to track metrics such as response times or request sizes.
 Each bucket captures the number of observations falling into a specific range, making it easier to analyze data distribution.

 A histogram represents a distribution of measurements.
 For example, request durations or response sizes are often measured with them.
 A histogram counts how many measurements fall into each bucket based on the entire range of measurements.